-Career gap are a common issue among job seekers in the healthcare industry.
+Career gap is a common issue among job seekers in the healthcare industry.
 You may find it hard to bridge these gaps, but never be afraid to state what they are.
-Whether you pursued your education further, became a stay-at-home parent, resolved medical issues, or failed in gaining a new job; state and explain the reasons for these employment gap to gain your hiring manager’s trust.
+Whether you pursued your education further, became a stay-at-home parent, resolved medical issues, or failed in gaining a new job; state and explain the reasons for this employment gap to gain your hiring manager’s trust.

 Explaining any career gap on your resume will depend on the reasons you have.
 Though some employment gap reasons are much easier to explain than others, you must still make it sound as optimistic as possible.